paulojraposo/ProgBar/readme.md

 # A Simple Progress Bar

-Little Python module for a nice Unicode progress bar, useful for console applications when you want to give your user a running percentage of some job done.
+Little Python module for a nice textual progress bar, useful for console applications when you want to give your user a running percentage of some job done.

 ![A screenshot][screenshot]